1966 Syrian coup d'état: Counter-coup attempt

-Druze officer Salim Hatum who led the operations for 1966 coup that arrested Syrian President Amin al-Hafiz later plotted a counter-coup the same year, out of disenchanment with Hafez al-Assad and Salah Jadid.
-Although he was able to temporarily detain Salah Jadid, his plot was foiled by the military and forced to flee.
-After obtaining asylum in Jordan, Hatum criticised the sectarian character of the new regime and warned of a civil war in a press conference, stating: "The situation in Syria was being threatened by a civil war as a result of the growth of the sectarian and tribal spirit, on the basis of which Salah Jadid and Hafiz al-Asad, as well as the groups surrounding them, ruled.. powerful places in the state and its institutions is limited to a specific class of the Syrian people [i.e. the Alawis].
-Thus, the Alawis in the army have attained a ratio of five to one of all other religious communities.. whenever a Syrian military man is questioned about his free officers, his answer will be that they have been dismissed and driven away, and that only Alawi officers have remained.
+Druze officer Salim Hatum, who led the operations for the 1966 coup that arrested Syrian President Amin al-Hafiz, later plotted a counter-coup the same year, out of disenchanment with Hafez al-Assad and Salah Jadid.
+Although he was able to temporarily detain Salah Jadid, his plot was foiled by the military and he was forced to flee.
+After obtaining asylum in Jordan, Hatum criticised the sectarian character of the new regime and warned of a civil war in a press conference, stating: "The situation in Syria was being threatened by a civil war as a result of the growth of the sectarian and tribal spirit, on the basis of which Salah Jadid and Hafiz al-Asad, as well as the groups surrounding them, ruled.. powerful places in the state and its institutions [are] limited to a specific class of the Syrian people [i.e. the Alawis].
+Thus, the Alawis in the army have attained a ratio of five to one of all other religious communities ... whenever a Syrian military man is questioned about his free officers, his answer will be that they have been dismissed and driven away, and that only Alawi officers have remained.
 The Alawi officers adhere to their tribe and not to their militarism.
-Their concern is the protection of Salah Jadid and Hafiz al-Asad"Hatum was later captured and executed by the neo-Ba'ath regime in 1967.
+Their concern is the protection of Salah Jadid and Hafiz al-Asad"Hatum was later captured and killed by the neo-Ba'ath regime in 1967.